Remote PC Integration

 NETLAB+ Implementation Guide

-VMware ESXi / vCenter 5.0 Delayed TBD Not recommended or supported at this time.
-See note below.
+VMware ESXi / vCenter 5.0 N/A No N/A Not recommended or supported.

-VMware ESXi / vCenter 4.1 U2 Yes Recommended 2011.R1V Remote PC Guide for VMware Implementation
+VMware ESXi / vCenter 4.1 U2 Yes Deprecated 2011.R1V Remote PC Guide for VMware Implementation

 Using ESXi versions 4.01 and 4.1 with vCenter

-VMware ESXi / vCenter 4.01 Yes Supported 2011.R1V Remote PC Guide for VMware Implementation
+VMware ESXi / vCenter 4.01 Yes Deprecated2 2011.R1V Remote PC Guide for VMware Implementation

 Using ESXi versions 4.01 and 4.1 with vCenter